 [Section 97WJ inserted by No. 20 of 2002 s.
 4.]

 97WK.
-Referral to relevant industrial authority where delay alleged in dispute resolution
+Alleged delay in dispute resolution, referral of to relevant industrial authority etc.

 (1) This section applies if —

 (a) a dispute has arisen (the original dispute); and

 (b) a party to the EEA concerned alleges that the other party has failed to comply with any time limit included in the EEA dispute provisions under section 97UO(2)(c).